-All funded applicants will be required to abide by the state's bidding requirements for larger purchases.
+All funded applicants will be required to abide by the state's bidding requirements.
 See a list of the state's bidding requirements for details.
 We anticipate that most grantees will need to follow the non-governmental/nonprofit organization tab.